VisualMelon/logic_and_proof/first_order_logic_in_lean.rst

       _ = z := h2
     -- END

-As usual, the syntax is finicky; notice that there are no commas in the ``calc`` expression, and the ``:=`` and underscores must be in the correct form.
-It is also sensitive to whitespace
-All that varies are the expressions ``e1, e2, e3, ...``
-and the justifications themselves.
+As usual, the syntax is finicky: notice that there are no commas in the ``calc`` expression, and the ``:=`` and underscores must be in the correct form.
+It is also sensitive to whitespace.
+All that varies between steps are the expressions on the right-hand-side of the operator ``e1, e2, e3, ...`` and the justifications themselves.

 The ``calc`` environment is most powerful when used in conjunction with ``rewrite``, since we can then rewrite expressions with facts from the library.
 For example, Lean's library has a number of basic identities for the integers, such as these: